Homepage > Education and Learning > Schools > Find a School > School Search

 At Gorsemoor Primary School, we work together as a team to support your child’s education.
 Your child’s class teacher will be most involved in the education, alongside a Teaching Assistant who may be directed by the teacher.

 We have an Inclusion Lead who oversees the support in place for disadvantaged pupils, including those with an SEND.
-The Inclusion Lead leads the Inclusion team.
-This currently consists of: a TA who is able to deliver Speech and Language support and a SEN TA.

 During the second half of the summer term, we hold transition meetings to ensure that all SEND information is shared with new class teachers, ready for September.
 We also plan in times for staff to meet with their new classes to enable pupils and teachers to begin to get to know each other.
 Individual Learning Plans will be reviewed by current class teachers, updated and then shared with new class teachers and parents/carers ready for September.
 Parents/carers are also invited to meet with new class teachers before September to enable any relevant information to be shared.